102 Degrees Fahrenheit To Celsius

 Q2: Why are there two different temperature scales?

 A2: Different scales developed historically for different reasons.
-Fahrenheit was developed earlier and based on different reference points (a mixture of brine, ice, and water).
-Celsius, based on the freezing and boiling points of water, is more logically structured and universally preferred for scientific applications.
+Still, fahrenheit was developed earlier and based on different reference points (a mixture of brine, ice, and water).
+Celsius, based on the freezing and boiling points of water, is more logically structured and universally preferred for scientific applications Which is the point..

 Q3: What if I have a temperature in Celsius and need to convert it to Fahrenheit?